1. How do I apply for a job online?

 Applicants can make requests for accommodation due to disability at any stage of the recruitment process.
 We encourage applicants to contact firstname.lastname@example.org with any accommodation needs.

 1. What are the benefits of working at Destination Canada’s headquarters?

 We pride ourselves in giving our employees competitive total compensation and a healthy work environment with flexible working arrangements.
-Benefits may include: employer paid extended health care and dental coverage; a generous defined contribution pension plan; three weeks annual paid vacation to start; and paid volunteer time to encourage community service.
+Benefits may include: employer paid extended health care and dental coverage; a generous defined contribution pension plan; a performance-based bonus program; three weeks annual paid vacation to start; and paid volunteer time to encourage community service.
 Every employee has time off that can be used for personal appointments and emergencies.
 In addition, after two years of service, employees are eligible for a one-time extra week of vacation.
 Our offices are also traditionally closed with paid days off during the week between Christmas and New Year’s Day.